Honoga-Sensei/formazione_sou/PingPong/README.md

 `Dockerfile` inside this there are the configuration to create the image of the container;

-`migration.sh` is a script which the Dockerfile refers to to get the scrip wich explain what the container must do once is running;
+`migration.sh` is a script which the Dockerfile refers to, in order to get the scrip which explains what the container must do once is running;

 `playbook.yml` contains all the Ansible commands configuration, like installing Docker, creating the container and managing it;